How To Get Around Tulum: 5 Best Ways

 Tulum bike rental shops offer flexible rental options, with daily and weekly rentals.

 Here’s a list of the most well-known bike rental shops in Tulum.
-Some rental shops deliver bikes to your hotel.
+Some rental shops also deliver bikes to your hotel, so that’s an option.

-You should expect to pay around $150 pesos / $7-8 US per day for a bike rental.
+You should expect to pay around 150 Mexican pesos, $7-8 US per day for a bike rental.

 Taxi

-This is the most popular transportation method for getting around Tulum.
-Taxis are everywhere in Tulum, so it’s easy to find one.
+Taxis are the most popular transportation method for getting around Tulum day or night.
+Taxis are everywhere around town and it’s easy to find one.

-Unfortunately, Tulum taxis don’t use a meter and usually have to negotiate a rate because Tulum taxis are notorious for overcharging.
+Unfortunately taxis in Tulum don’t use a meter and you must negotiate a rate for your taxis.
+Taxi drivers in Tulum are Tulum notorious for overchargin tourists.

-Another taxi tip to know: Sometimes you will get in a taxi and ask them to take you to a specific attraction, and they might suggest another place (only because they receive a commission for taking you there) – Do your own research for attractions in Tulum you’d like to visit!
+Taxi Tip: Sometimes you will get in a taxi and ask them to take you to a specific attraction or restaurant.
+They might suggest another place (only because they receive a commission for taking you there) – Do your own research for attractions in Tulum you’d like to visit!

 Is Uber avaliable in Tulum?

-Don’t use Uber in Tulum; it’s unsafe to use it here.
+Don’t use Uber in Tulum, it’s unsafe to use it here.
+I repeat, don’t use it, its not safe to do so.

-Uber was recently legalized within the region, and the app works.
-Still, taxi drivers and cartels have made Uber unsafe to use because of targeted attacks against Uber or any-ride sharing service.
+Uber was recently legalized within this region of Mexico, and the app works.
+Still, taxi drivers and cartels have made Uber unsafe to use because of targeted attacks against Uber or any ride-sharing service.

 There have been many reports, some unreported, of attacks against Uber drivers and sometimes passengers using the service.
 Why take the risk?
-Use taxis.
+Only use taxis in Tulum.

 Rental Car or Scooter

-You can drive to Chichen Itza, Playa Del Carmen for the day, or various Tulum cenotes!
+Day trips on your own time to places like Chichen Itza, Playa Del Carmen for the day, or various Tulum cenotes is possible when you’ve rented a scooter or car.

 How to Rent a Car in Tulum

-You can always rent a car in Tulum in person through one of the many rental companies in Tulum.
+You can always rent a car in Tulum in person through one of the many rental companies.

-But using an online rental car service like Discover Cars is best.
+But using an online rental car service like Discover Cars is best way.
 That way, you can book your vehicle in advance, read insightful ratings/reviews, and ask any questions you may have in advance.

-Should you purchase car insurance?
-Yes, you should; you never know what may happen, and Mexico’s laws are difficult to navigate.
+Make sure to purchase car insurance with your car rental.
+You never know what may happen, and Mexico’s laws are challenging to navigate.
 Despite having credit card insurance or travel insurance already, it’s best to have direct car insurance.

-If you choose to make day trips outside of Tulum, do not speed, drive carefully, and abide by traffic laws.
+If you make day trips outside Tulum, do not speed, drive carefully, and abide by traffic laws.
 On the main highways, there are police checkpoints sometimes, no big deal, stop and follow instructions.

 Speaking of police, unfortunately, Tulum has some corrupt law enforcement, so it’s not uncommon for police to stop tourists for a bribe.